DB19222/DL2-group5-med-seg/README.md

 To install requirements and activate environment, take a look at our `setup_environment.md` walkthrough!

+## Dataset

+The dataset used in this project is the [M3D-Seg](https://huggingface.co/datasets/GoodBaiBai88/M3D-Seg) dataset.
+The dataset can be downloaded from huggingface and can be used to train and evaluate the model.
+The dataset contains 3D medical images and their corresponding segmentation masks.
+The dataset is divided into training and validation sets.

 ## Training and Inference
 ### Training
 You can train/fine-tune the SegVol model, with or without our proposed ViT, using the following script:
 ```train
 sbatch ./scripts/DL2_train.job
 ```

 ### Inference
 You can reproduce our experimental  the SegVol model using the following script:
 ```inference
 sbatch ./scripts/DL2_evaluation.job
 ```
 ## Demo